mateusz/silverstripe-testdata/Readme.md

 - Data is added *on top* of the current database
 - The test data can be updated, removed and added
 - Test data can be broken down into chunks, separate Yaml files are allowed and can be added on the fly
+- Original YamlFixture is overriden to allow for circular references

 ## Usage